RED LIGHT CAMERAS

 Despite heavy ticketing for a long time, the cameras at three intersections continue to see unusually high numbers of straight-through violations.
 On Dec.
 30, 2005 I received documents which may explain why.

 All three intersections (Mowry at Blacow, Mowry at Farwell, Decoto at Paseo Padre) have 40 mph posted speed limits and, per the signal control charts received from the City, yellows set at 4.0 seconds, 0.1 above the minimum required in a 40 zone.
+[That was under the old rules, prior to Aug.
+1, 2015.
+Under the new rules the yellow is to be based upon the 85th, rounded up.
+See Defect # 2, on the Home page.]
 However, both Mowry and Decoto are high speed streets, and one explanation for high ticket numbers can be a too-low posted speed limit and the too-short yellows that it allows.

 Posted speeds are supposed to be determined, and justified, in an engineering survey done every five to seven years.
 Here are the surveys for Mowry and Decoto.